1976–77 WCHL season

-The 1976–77 WCHL season was the 11th season for the Western Canada Hockey League.
-Twelve teams completed a 72-game season.
-The New Westminster Bruins won their third consecutive President's Cup as well as the Memorial Cup.
+The 1976–77 WCHL season was the 11th season of the Western Canada Hockey League.
+It featured twelve teams and a 72-game regular season.
+The Brandon Wheat Kings won their first regular season title, posting 54 wins on the season.
+However, in the playoffs the New Westminster Bruins continued their run of dominance and won their third consecutive President's Cup, defeating the Wheat Kings in the championship series.
+The Bruins advanced to the 1977 Memorial Cup tournament, and there they secured their first Memorial Cup title.